bwagner78/bwagner78.github.io/_posts/2025-11-19-Rules vs Virtue.md

 ---

 I want to begin with a confession.
 I did not grow up with a Classical Education.
 I did not have *house groups*, identifying me with Augustine, Carey, Edwards, or Tolkien.
 I had *mascots*, which meant I was a Roadrunner, a Rattler, and a Bruin.
-Nor did I did not grow up with an emphasis upon virtues.
+Nor did I grow up with an emphasis upon virtues.
 These were categories, but of no relevance to me, assuming they were the time-capsuled language of the Victorian Era, and I gave them little to no thought.

 I have another confession.
 I did grow up in a Christian home.
 I am so thankful to have parents who pointed me to Christ, drove me to church, opened the Bible, and led by example.
 And embedded in this Protestant Christian heritage is the emphasis upon godly character, morality, and being an example to others.